avaje/avaje-config/docs/guides/aws-appconfig-setup.md

-Additionally, because AppConfig is an additional configuration source loaded _after_ file-based resources, it would override your `application-test.yaml` values if left enabled — defeating the purpose of test configuration.
+Additionally, because AppConfig is an additional configuration source loaded _after_ file-based resources, it would override your `application-test.yaml` values if left enabled.
+(Defeating the purpose of test configuration)

 ### Alternative with Properties Format